What is Keyword Optimization?

 .<Title>Flowers London; Flower delivery London; Flowers delivered to order; Send Flowers Now – loveflowers.com.uk</Title>

 In this title tag, the word “flowers” which is the main keyword (or money word), has been repeated in the title four times.
-This does not read well to a normal human being, and it sounds spammy and manipulative.
-The page would be penalized by the search engines, and will never rank in its current form.
+The page would be penalized by Google and will never rank in its current form.